Benchmarking and Improving Large Vision-Language Models for Fundamental Visual Graph Understanding and Reasoning: Benchmarking LVLMs on VGCure

 \subsection{Main Result}

-\textbf{Graph Understanding} Table \ref{tab:QA_results} and Table \ref{tab:FC_results} present the evaluation results in the forms of question answering (QA) and fact checking (FC), respectively.
-We report the averaged performance across various graph structures.
+\textbf{Graph Understanding} Tab.\ref{tab:QA_results} and Tab.\ref{tab:FC_results} present the evaluation results for question answering (QA) and fact checking (FC), respectively.
+We report the averaged results across various graph structures.
 In general, most LVLMs struggle to precisely understand the structural and relational information in visual graphs.
 In specific, (\uppercase\expandafter{\romannumeral1}) Among the graph understanding tasks, \textit{Node Number Query (NNu)} and \textit{Directedness Check (DC)} are the easiest for most LVLMs.
-This indicates that most LVLMs are able to accurately recognize the number of specific elements in the visual graph. (\uppercase\expandafter{\romannumeral2}) All LVLMs struggle with \textit{Edge Number Query (EN)} and \textit{Neighbor Query (NQ)} tasks, with the highest performance ratings remaining 16.28\% accuracy and 30.81\% F1 score, respectively.
+This indicates that most LVLMs can accurately capture the number of nodes and directedness information within the visual graph. (\uppercase\expandafter{\romannumeral2}) All LVLMs struggle with \textit{Edge Number Query (EN)} and \textit{Neighbor Query (NQ)} tasks, with the highest accuracy of 16.38\% and F1 score of 30.81\% , respectively.
 This indicates that current LVLMs are weak in understanding relational and structural information. (\uppercase\expandafter{\romannumeral3}) Even with a similar number of parameters, the graph understanding abilities of open-source LVLMs vary significantly, with Qwen2-VL and InternVL2 showing better performance in both QA and FC samples. (\uppercase\expandafter{\romannumeral4}) For the same task, LVLMs perform differently on QA and FC samples, likely due to different ways in reasoning and understanding required by each task \citep{thorne-etal-2018-fever}. (\uppercase\expandafter{\romannumeral5}) The closed-source LVLM, GPT-4o-mini, offers no significant advantages and even underperforms open-source LVLMs, especially on FC tasks.